 College Savings Plans

 College savings plans work differently in that you aren't locking in a specific rate at a specific school or group of schools.
 Instead, you're putting money into a tax-advantaged account that you can invest to pay for educational costs that you incur in the future.
 Your contributions aren't deductible on your federal return, but some states offer a tax deduction for contributions.
 However, the money does grow tax-free and, as long as the money is used for qualified educational expenses, it all comes out tax-free.
+You can generally change beneficiaries over time as well, so you can even open a 529 plan for future children before they are born or even conceived.

 Though stock-heavy funds historically have outperformed other investment options, they also have the potential to lose money.
 Before you put money in a stock-heavy fund, make sure you can withstand a rough stretch.
 For example, if you're starting a 529 plan for your newborn baby, you have time to recover from bad years before college tuition bills start arriving in the mail.
 As you get closer to having to foot the bill for college, you can shift to more conservative funds.